Sign Up for Our Daily Newsletter

 Charming towns such as Carlton, Lafayette and Dundee offer cute antique shops, coffee houses, tasting rooms and galleries.
 Larger nearby cities such as Eugene and Salem feature museums, gardens and farmers’ markets.

-The variety of accommodations also reflects the range of travelers’ preferences and budgets.
+Where to Stay The variety of accommodations also reflects the range of travelers’ preferences and budgets.
 Clients can choose from dozens of beautiful bed-and-breakfasts in the country; private house rentals on farms and ranches; or something more luxurious, such as The Allison Inn & Spa.

 Another option is the affordable and fun Vintages Trailer Resort.
 Centrally located in the heart of the Willamette Valley, these decadently refurbished trailers from the ‘40s, ‘50s and ‘60s form their own neighborhood within the 14-acre Willamette Wine Country RV Park.
 Each trailer bestows a lodging experience designed to complement wine tasting, dining and exploration and includes amenities such as hotel-quality linens and towels, flat-screen televisions, use of cruiser bikes to peddle over to the neighboring town of Dayton and a retro clubhouse for hanging out.